Homemade ricotta is literally the easiest cheese you can make and the flavour comparison between fresh and store bought is astounding.

 In the large non-reactive pot, add the milk and whisk in the salt.
 Turn the heat to medium and heat the milk, stirring occasionally, to 200°F.

-If you don’t have an instant read thermometer, heat the milk until you just begin to see light bubbling cauldron movement in the milk when it’s stirred.
+If you don’t have an instant read thermometer, heat the milk until you just begin to see light bubbling when you stir.
 Typically this occurs after it has reached 200°F so keep your eyes on the milk.
 It will begin to smell sweet and begin to steam as it warms up.
 Do not let it boil.
 This takes me 12-13 minutes on a 17,000 BTU gas stove.

 Once the milk reaches 200°F, remove from the heat.
 Quickly stir in the white vinegar or lemon juice – it should almost instantly begin to curdle.
 Stop stirring and let it sit, covered, for 30 minutes.